apache/trafficcontrol/docs/source/api/cdns_name_snapshot.rst

 		.. seealso:: :ref:`health-proto`

-:contentServers: An object containing keys which are the (short) hostnames of the Edge-Tier cache servers in the CDN; the values corresponding to those keys are routing information for said servers
+:contentServers: An object containing keys which are the (short) hostnames of the Edge-Tier :term:`cache server` s in the CDN; the values corresponding to those keys are routing information for said servers

 	:cacheGroup:       The name of the Cache Group to which the server belongs
-	:deliveryServices: An object containing keys which are the names of Delivery Services to which this cache server is assigned; the values corresponding to those keys are arrays of FQDNs that resolve to this cache server
+	:deliveryServices: An object containing keys which are the names of :term:`Delivery Service`\ s to which this :term:`cache server` is assigned; the values corresponding to those keys are arrays of FQDNs that resolve to this :term:`cache server`

-		.. note:: Only Edge-tier cache servers can be assigned to a Delivery SErvice, and therefore this field will only be present when ``type`` is ``"EDGE"``.
+		.. note:: Only Edge-tier :term:`cache server` s can be assigned to a Delivery SErvice, and therefore this field will only be present when ``type`` is ``"EDGE"``.

 	:fqdn:            The server's Fully Qualified Domain Name (FQDN)
 	:hashCount:       The number of servers to be placed into a single "hash ring" in Traffic Router
 	:hashId:          A unique string to be used as the key for hashing servers - as of version 3.0.0 of Traffic Control, this is always the same as the server's (short) hostname and only still exists for legacy compatibility reasons
-	:httpsPort:       The port on which the cache server listens for incoming HTTPS requests
+	:httpsPort:       The port on which the :term:`cache server` listens for incoming HTTPS requests
-	:interfaceName:   The name of the main network interface device used by this cache server
+	:interfaceName:   The name of the main network interface device used by this :term:`cache server`
 	:ip6:             The server's IPv6 address
 	:ip:              The server's IPv4 address
 	:locationId:      This field is exactly the same as ``cacheGroup`` and only exists for legacy compatibility reasons
-	:port:            The port on which this cache server listens for incoming HTTP requests
+	:port:            The port on which this :term:`cache server` listens for incoming HTTP requests
-	:profile:         The name of the profile used by the cache server
+	:profile:         The name of the profile used by the :term:`cache server`
-	:routingDisabled: An integer representing the boolean concept of whether or not Traffic Routers should route client traffic this cache server; one of:
+	:routingDisabled: An integer representing the boolean concept of whether or not Traffic Routers should route client traffic this :term:`cache server`; one of:

 		0
 			Do not route traffic to this server
 		1
 			Route traffic to this server normally

-	:status: This cache server's status
+	:status: This :term:`cache server`'s status

 		.. seealso:: :ref:`health-proto`

-	:type: The type of this cache server; one of:
+	:type: The type of this :term:`cache server`; one of:

 		EDGE
-			This is an Edge-tier cache server
+			This is an Edge-tier :term:`cache server`
 		MID
-			This is a Mid-tier cache server
+			This is a Mid-tier :term:`cache server`

-:deliveryServices: An object containing keys which are the 'xml_id's of all of the Delivery Services within the CDN
+:deliveryServices: An object containing keys which are the 'xml_id's of all of the :term:`Delivery Service`\ s within the CDN

-	:anonymousBlockingEnabled: A string containing a boolean that tells whether or not Anonymized IP Addresses are blocked by this Delivery Service; one of:
+	:anonymousBlockingEnabled: A string containing a boolean that tells whether or not Anonymized IP Addresses are blocked by this :term:`Delivery Service`; one of:

 		"true"
-			Anonymized IP addresses are blocked by this Delivery Service "false"
+			Anonymized IP addresses are blocked by this :term:`Delivery Service` "false"
-			Anonymized IP addresses are not blocked by this Delivery Service
+			Anonymized IP addresses are not blocked by this :term:`Delivery Service`

 		.. seealso:: :ref:`anonymous_blocking-qht`

-	:coverageZoneOnly: A string containing a boolean that tells whether or not this Delivery Service routes traffic based only on its Coverage Zone file
+	:coverageZoneOnly: A string containing a boolean that tells whether or not this :term:`Delivery Service` routes traffic based only on its Coverage Zone file
-	:deepCachingType:  A string that tells when Deep Caching is used by this Delivery Service; one of:
+	:deepCachingType:  A string that tells when Deep Caching is used by this :term:`Delivery Service`; one of:

 		"ALWAYS"
-			Deep Caching is always used by this Delivery Service "NEVER"
+			Deep Caching is always used by this :term:`Delivery Service` "NEVER"
-			Deep Caching is never used by this Delivery Service
+			Deep Caching is never used by this :term:`Delivery Service`

-	:dispersion: An object describing the "dispersion" - or number of caches within a single Cache Group across which the same content is spread - within the Delivery Service
+	:dispersion: An object describing the "dispersion" - or number of caches within a single Cache Group across which the same content is spread - within the :term:`Delivery Service`

 		:limit: The maximum number of caches in which the response to a single request URL will be stored